ziyoung/better-wilcom-docs/wilcom-docs/Applied/beading/Digitize_manual_bead_drops.md

 ![FixingStyleUpright.png](assets/FixingStyleUpright.png)

-1Click-stitch forward as manual run stitching.
+1. Click-stitch forward as manual run stitching.

-2Optionally, click-stitch a bead surround in manual run stitching.
+2. Optionally, click-stitch a bead surround in manual run stitching.
 This will help ‘seat’ the upright bead.

-3Right-click in the center of the surround to drop the bead.
+3. Right-click in the center of the surround to drop the bead.
 A bead outline appears.

-4Click-stitch forwards to the edge of the bead surround.
+4. Click-stitch forwards to the edge of the bead surround.
 This stitch is going through the hole and will secure the bead in the upright position.

 ![ManualBeadUpright1.png](assets/ManualBeadUpright1.png)

-5Click-stitch forward as manual run stitching until you reach the point of the next bead surround.
+5. Click-stitch forward as manual run stitching until you reach the point of the next bead surround.

-6Press Enter to finish.
+6. Press Enter to finish.

 ![ManualBeadUpright2.png](assets/ManualBeadUpright2.png)